zhenjiao/openlocTest/loc/de/articles/resource-group-overview.md

 Azure Resource Manager natively integrates access control into the management platform so you can specify which actions a user in your organization can take for a resource group.

-> [AZURBLAU.
-HINWEIS] This topic describes resources, groups, and templates using the preview portal to demonstrate the concepts.
+> [AZURE.NOTE] This topic describes resources, groups, and templates using the preview portal to demonstrate the concepts.
 However, you can also create, manage, and delete Azure resources using the [Azure CLI for Mac, Linux, and Windows](virtual-machines/xplat-cli-azure-resource-manager.md) as well as [PowerShell](powershell-azure-resource-manager.md).

 ## Resource Groups